Trump announces blockade after peace talks fail

 - For Iran to fully open the Strait of Hormuz, charging no tolls for passage

-The President very much wants this conflict to be over and behind him, but he’s demonstrated a willingness to restart it if necessary, according to a source close to the White House.
+Trump very much wants the conflict to be over and behind him, but he has demonstrated a willingness to restart it if necessary, according to a source close to the White House.

-The source said their expectations on tomorrow’s negotiations leading to a permanent deal are low.
+The source said their expectations of tomorrow’s negotiations leading to a permanent deal are low.

-Vance understands he is there as the President’s deputy, and the idea that he will bring his own agenda is over-spun, according to the source, who added that Vance is a utility player.
+Vance understands he is there as Trump’s deputy, and the idea that he will bring his own agenda is over-spun, according to the source, who added that Vance is a utility player.

 “His inclusion shows our seriousness," the source said.
-"Its elevated, if our second most powerful official is there.
-Jared and Witkoff are powerful people, but they’re not constitutional officers elected by the nation.
+"It’s elevated if our second most powerful official is there.
+Jared [Kushner] and [Steve] Witkoff are powerful people, but they’re not constitutional officers elected by the nation.
 I think it shows how importantly we’re taking these talks.”

-When asked if there are any concerns about Vance’s lack of experience in this kind of arena, the source said: "experience in foreign policy is certainly not indicative of either success or smart ideas.”
+Asked whether there are any concerns about Vance’s lack of experience in such an arena, the source said: "Experience in foreign policy is certainly not indicative of either success or smart ideas.”

 “I don’t know if a lifetime of attending Council on Foreign Relations luncheons suggests someone’s ability to do a good job," the source said.